Harshil015/Honeypot-Lab/README.md

 # Honeypot Lab

-A Python/Flask honeypot that emulates vulnerable web services to capture real attacker behaviour — not simulated traffic.
+A Python/Flask honeypot that emulates vulnerable web services to capture real attacker behavior — not simulated traffic.
 Deployed in a controlled lab environment and left running.
-What came back was more interesting than I expected.
+What came back was more interesting than expected.

 ---